urbit/docs/docs/arvo/internals/ford/runes.md

 element).
 The `%html` mark recognizes the `%elem` and converts it to an HTML string with enclosing `<html>`, `<head>`, and `<body>` tags.

+It's possible to use wide-form `/&` with more than two marks, by using `&` as a delimiter between marks and adding a `/` before the last mark, like: `/&d&c&b&/a/`.

 ### `/_` run a horn on each file in the current directory

 `/_` takes a horn as an argument.
 It produces a new horn representing the